linz/topo-processor/README.md

 ### AWS Roles

-To allow the system to perform cross account AWS request, you'll need to config AWS roles inside of a AWS SSM parameter.
+To allow the system to perform cross account AWS requests, you'll need to config AWS roles inside of an AWS SSM parameter.

 This configuration parameter can be referenced via `$LINZ_SSM_BUCKET_CONFIG_NAME`